sanawaz1080/typescript/README.md

 `tsc --init`

-### Remember the modifications you have to do in tsconfig.json for that just open taht config file once.
+### Remember the modifications you have to do in tsconfig.json for that just open that config file once.

+### Feom now onwards use `tsc` to complie the program because we did required changes in config file.

+## Built-in Types

+### JavaScript

+- number
+- string
+- boolean
+- null
+- undefined
+- object

+### TypeScript

+- any
+- unknown
+- never
+- enum
+- tuple